ostroproject/ostro-os/doc/howtos/building-images.rst

    run much faster since parts of the build are cached.

-   If errors occur during the build, refer to the `Yocto Project Errors and Warnings`_ documentation to help resolve the issues, and repeat the ``bitbake ostro-image-noswupd`` command to continue.
+   If errors occur during the build, refer to the `Yocto Project Errors and Warnings`_ documentation to help resolve the issues, and repeat the ``bitbake -k ostro-image-noswupd`` command to continue.

    When the build process completes, the generated image will be in the folder :file:`build/tmp-glibc/deploy/images/$(MACHINE)`